 Most people are at least a little concerned with “keeping up with the Joneses.”
-After all, however happy you might be with your current financial situation could change in a hurry after you find out your eccentric neighbor or deadbeat cousin is earning more than you.
-As such, knowing where your financial picture stacks up against the average American’s financial statistics is something plenty of people wonder about.
+However happy you might be with your current financial situation, it could change in a hurry after you find out that your eccentric neighbor or deadbeat cousin is earning more than you.
+As such, knowing where you stack up against the average American’s financial statistics is something that plenty of people wonder about.

-Fortunately for you, GOBankingRates compiled the results from the surveys and studies it conducted over the past year to help paint a clearer picture of what the average American’s finances are like.
-This combined data has information from millions of people across all 50 states to help you understand how you measure up against the masses when it comes to savings, home values, the prospect of a good retirement, common financial stresses and more.
+Fortunately for you, GOBankingRates compiled the results from the surveys and studies that it conducted over the past year to help paint a clearer picture of what the typical American’s finances are like.
+This combined data has information from millions of people across all 50 states to help you understand how you measure up against the masses when it comes to personal finance topics like retirement, housing and whether or not you’re falling behind in savings.

-According to Zillow’s home value index, the median home value in America rose by 9.8 percent over the past year from $205,100 in December 2017 to $225,300 in December 2018.
+According to Zillow’s home value index, the median home value in America rose by 4.7% over the past year, which is slower than the last five years but faster than the last 10.
 Where you live, however, has a lot to do with what you’ll pay for a home — and whether you can expect prices to rise or fall.
-Residents of California have a median home value in excess of a half million dollars while Mississippians are looking at a number of just over $115,000.
+Residents of San Jose, California, have a median home value in excess of $1 million, while people in Muncie, Indiana, are paying under six figures.

-Of course, what a home is worth is one thing, what it will sell for can be another factor entirely — especially for someone in the market for a new home.
-Median home prices in the United States are much higher than home values — $275,000, just under $50,000 over the median value — potentially indicating that the demand for homes is outpacing supply by a wide margin.
+Of course, the worth of a home is different from what it will sell for, which has a lot to do with the local market and timing — sometimes pushing the home well below or above its value.
+Median list prices in the United States are much higher than home values, potentially indicating that the demand for homes is outpacing the supply by a wide margin.

-What you owe has a lot to do with how your finances stack up against your fellow Americans, who are collectively carrying about $1.5 trillion in student debt as of the fourth quarter of 2018, according to the Federal Reserve.
-On a per-person level, that translates to an average debt of $32,731 for individual indebted graduates.
+What you owe is closely related to how your finances stack up against your fellow Americans, who are collectively carrying about $1.5 trillion in student debt as of the second quarter of 2019, according to the Federal Reserve Bank of New York’s Center for Microeconomic Data.

 Average Credit Card Debt: $6,814